liomotolani/wefox-technical-assignment/README.md

 5. I created a utility class for payment processor where I had several methods and also the method that consumes the message from kafka listener method.
-6. I created a repository interface for both account and payment entity which extends JPARepository class and this uses Hibernate ORM which ensures that is stored and retrieved between the object and the tables in the database.
+6. I created a repository interface for both account and payment entity which extends JPARepository class and this uses Hibernate ORM which ensures storage and retrieval process between the object and the tables in the database.
 7. I used object mapper to change the incoming message type to a PaymentDTO object, then I had a mapper method that mapped the payment dto to the payment entity which will be saved in the database.
-8. I also made use of RestTemplate which is a web client tool, used for interacting with external api in this case, it was used to make a call to the validate payment endpoint and also the error log endpoint to log errors and save it in the database.
+8. I also made use of RestTemplate which is a Sping MVC web client tool, used for interacting with external api in this case, it was used to make a call to the validate payment endpoint and also the error log endpoint to log errors and save it in the database.
 9. I created a Dockerfile for the microservice and added the service to the docker-compose.yml file
 ## :pushpin: Things to improve

 _If u have more time or want to improve somthing..._
+I would have used mapstruct for my object mapping
+I would have also used Spring webflux which is uses reactive programming for it's implementation which is suitable for applications that are event driven, and this handles event loop well